Published March 7th 2017

 Everything is about to change.
 Until this moment, Sal has always been certain of his place with his adoptive gay father and their loving Mexican-American family.
 But now his own history unexpectedly haunts him, and life-altering events force him and his best friend, Samantha, to confront issues of faith, loss, and grief.

 Suddenly Sal is throwing punches, questioning everything, and discovering that he no longer knows who he really is—but if Sal’s not who he thought he was, who is he?

 Salvador.
-God, I absolutely adore this boy.
+God, I adore this boy.
 If I were to have a kid in a few years, I’d want him to grow up just like him.
-Actually, I want to be just like him!
+I want to be just like him!
 He’s mature in so many ways and as innocent as a little kid at times.
 What a sweet, sweet boy.

 If you’ve read the author’s most celebrated book, Aristotle & Dante Discover the Secrets of the Universe – you’d probably notice the similarity of Sal with Ari and Dante’s character.
-He’s like the mixed of these two well-loved characters.
+He’s like the mix of these two well-loved characters.

 There’s Samantha.
 Feisty Sam.
 The perfect bestfriend.
-Sam is so different from Sal which totally balanced out their relationship.
+Sam is so different from Sal which balanced out their relationship.
 I loved Sam.

 Sal’s father Vicente or Mr. V. If you’ll read a book entitled “What Makes A Man?” he’s the perfect embodiment of it.

 Then there’s poor Fito.
 My heart goes out to this very determined boy who won’t let bad things in his life hinder his ambition to succeed.